 - Divorce will change your life in an irreversible way.

-- Divorce is hectic, puzzling and stressful.
+- Divorce is hectic, troubling, and stressful.

 - Divorce is a very formal legal process.

-The pain of divorce:
+The Pain of Divorce:

 - Divorce can be traumatic.
 Divorce can cause shock.